nakhter3/CSE-4-535/P2/README.md

 ## Contributing

-#### Acknowledgement: Credit goes to (former UB student and instructor) Sougata Saha for his code contribution.
+#### Acknowledgement: Thanks to (former UB student and instructor) Sougata Saha for writing the templates!

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.